0344 947 0908

 Market and Model

-Ford claims to have been a little more realistic with pricing this time round, pointing to a range starting figure which from launch was around £18,000 for the cheapest 1.0-litre EcoBoost version.
+Prices start from around £21,000 for the cheapest 'Zetec'-spec 1.0-litre EcoBoost version.
 This powerplant comes in three forms, available with either 85, 100 or, as we tested, 125PS.
 The variants that most will actually want don't undercut their direct predecessors by all that much, selling in the usual £20,000 to £25,000 bracket.
 As before, there are two body styles, the usual five-door hatch or, for a model-for-model premium of £1,000, a more versatile estate option.
 An 8-speed automatic gearbox is an option on 125PS EcoBoost models - for an extra £1,350.
 Ford claims to have reduced the number of orderable Focus configurations by 92% this time round, but the vast model line-up still takes a bit of getting your head around.
-Basically, in the mainstream range, there are a couple of budget-minded model lines ('Style' and 'Zetec'), then three luxury-orientated variants ('Titanium', 'Titanium X' and top 'Vignale'), plus a couple of 'Sport' models ('ST-Line' and 'ST-Line X').
+Basically, in the mainstream range, there's a budget-minded model line ('Zetec'), then three luxury-orientated variants ('Titanium', 'Titanium X' and top 'Vignale'), plus a couple of 'Sport' models ('ST-Line' and 'ST-Line X').
 There's also an SUV-style 'Active' version with crossover styling cues and a raised ride height.

 Cost of Ownership

 It's obviously crucial for Ford to get its cost of ownership sums right, hence the changes made to the engineering of this fourth generation Focus that see improvements of up to 10% in fuel efficiency across the range.
 A key factor in achieving this has been the introduction of cylinder deactivation technology on the three cylinder petrol powerplants that the majority of buyers will probably choose.
 You might be familiar with this sort of thing from larger engines but if you're not, we'll tell you that at less than 50% throttle and between 1,500 and 4,500rpm, one cylinder is shut off, improving fuel consumption (so Ford says) by as much as 6%.
-Let's get to the quoted readings for the 1.0-litre EcoBoost petrol 100 and 125PS petrol derivatives, all of which we'll quote on the basis of a five-door hatch variant with manual transmission and the smallest wheels available for any given version.
+In mHEV mild hybrid form, this unit gets a lower compression ratio and a larger turbo.
+And the mHEV version has been embellished by a beefed-up starter/generator driven by a belt at the front of the engine that stores the energy harvested when you brake or decelerate in a tiny 48-volt lithium-ion battery secreted at the back of the car.
+Let's get to the quoted readings for the conventional 1.0-litre EcoBoost petrol 100 and 125PS petrol derivatives, all of which we'll quote on the basis of a five-door hatch variant with manual transmission and the smallest wheels available for any given version.
 Starting with the 1.0-litre EcoBoost petrol 100 and 125PS petrol derivatives, which tend to be the most popular in the range.
 These respectively manage 60.1 and 58.9mpg on the combined cycle and around 108g/km of CO2.
 The base 85PS version of this engine manages 58.9mpg and 110g/km.

 By Jonathan Crouch

-If youíre looking for a new Ford Focus 1.0 EcoBoost 125 Zetec 5dr Petrol Hatchback for sale, youíve come to the right place.
-At Vertu Toyota we donít just have the best Ford Focus 1.0 EcoBoost 125 Zetec 5dr Petrol Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+If you're looking for a new Ford Focus 1.0 EcoBoost 125 Zetec 5dr Petrol Hatchback for sale, you've come to the right place.
+At Macklin Motors we don't just have the best Ford Focus 1.0 EcoBoost 125 Zetec 5dr Petrol Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.